 Only one who is a true prophet could predict such events in such a way.
 And if Jesus came to tell us the word of God, we should pay attention to all that he said.
 That's a lot of what I've been trying to do in this sermon series.24 We can trust that the Gospels report truth about Jesus: that he lived a perfect life, the kind that none of us could ever live; that he died on the cross to pay the penalty for our rebellion against God; and that he rose from the grave on the third day, showing he paid that penalty in full and that he has power over death.
+Jesus predicted his death and his resurrection, and those events came to pass.
+He predicted the destruction of Jerusalem, and it came to pass.
+And he predicted something else.

 A second point flows right out of that first point.
 Jesus taught about the judgment of Jerusalem and the faithless Jewish people who rejected him.
 But he also taught about the final judgment of all people on earth who reject him.
 Jesus will return, at a time that we don't know.
 It could happen any time.
 And what will happen for those who have rejected him will be infinitely worse than what happened to the Jewish people in Jerusalem in the year 70.
 Jesus predicted the destruction of the temple, and it came to pass.
 Jesus also predicted that he would come again in glory to judge the living and the dead.
 That, too, will come to pass.
-We don't when.
+We don't know when.
 We will likely die before that happens.
 But whether we die or whether we're around when Jesus returns, there will be a day of judgment for everyone who has ever lived.
 And there will only be two categories of people: those who are united to Jesus by faith, who have a real relationship with him, who have the Holy Spirit dwelling within them, and those who don't believe in Jesus, who don't have a relationship with him, and who reject the Holy Spirit.
 Today is the day to turn from your self-centered way of living.
 Today is the day to put your faith in Jesus.

 I think there's a third point of application for us here.
 Jesus said that in the days before the destruction of the temple, there would be false prophets.
 There would be deception.
-There would be confusion.
-There would be persecution.
-And that has always been true for Christians, at least in some part of the world.
-It's true today, and it is becoming increasingly true right around
+There